 Salli Gonzalez, LM

 Midwife, Clinical Director, Owner

 Her journey in the birth arena began for Salli many years ago with the birth of her own children.
 Her first was a typical hospital birth which caused her to realize that a mother needs to be proactive in the care of herself in pregnancy and in the birth of her child.
 Consequently, her journey would lead her to eventually give birth at home to four of her six children and eventually to helping other families in birth.
 Salli has been in birth work for over 20 years as a doula and a midwife.
 She attended the Association of Texas Midwives Midwifery Training program and became a licensed midwife in 2007.
 She was one of the founders of the San Antonio Birth Collective, served as an officer on the board of San Antonio Area Midwives and had been living in the San Antonio area since 1998.
-She has had a homebirth practice in the San Antonio area and has the honor of working with many families over the years.
-She is excited to be a part of Central Texas Birth Center and its vision to serve the area North of Austin.
+She had a homebirth practice in the San Antonio area for 6 years before moving to Georgetown and joining CTBC in 2013.
 Her passions include helping young families live healthy lives first by helping mothers have healthy pregnancies and offering guidance in nutrition and breastfeeding.
-Truly, Salli’s passion extends beyond pregnancy and birth to be a mentor to young mamas in the care of the babies and children.
-Salli has been married to Joe since 1980, and together they’re excited about their 4 grandchildren and more to come.
+Truly, Salli’s passion extends beyond pregnancy and birth to be a mentor to young mamas in the care of their babies and children.
+Salli has been married to her husband, Joe, since 1980, and together they’re excited about their 4 grandchildren and more to come.
 Her pastimes include family reunions with her children, which involves lots of loud conversation and lots of Mexican food.
 She also enjoys reading, gardening, walking along the river and sitting on the back porch watching her chickens.

 Student Midwife, Birth Assistant